Mohammad-ali-ghasemian/Ghasemian-Calculator/README.md

 # Qasemian-Calculator
 Custom windows calculator

-This calculator will meet the needs of the public general society and removes unnecessary operations for unique usages.
+This calculator will meet the needs of general society and removes unnecessary operations for unique usages.
 Environment of Qasemian-Calculator has been customized to improve user experience.

 Simplicity and Beauty of QC is the strength of this windows application.